Seviyan Recipe (Sweet Vermicelli)

-Meethi seviyan is made with thin whole wheat vermicelli, sugar, ghee and nuts.
-For your convenience you can also use the thick vermicelli.
+Meethi seviyan is made with thin whole wheat vermicelli which gives it a unique nutty flavor.
+For convenience you may use thick vermicelli but definitely it tastes different.

 Ensure you use the quantity of milk or water as mentioned on the pack.
 There are different kinds of seviyan available in the market.
 Each may require different amount of liquid – water or milk to cook.